 As we get older, and have more to do it feels like the years slip past.
 I know I feel this way.
 As a child the school terms felt so long, but as a parent, they fly past!

-I had a double ‘a-ha’ moment this week.
-I realised that;
+Recently, I had a double ‘a-ha’ moment, realising that;

 - I have a lifetime habit of writing, that I was unaware of, and